 We provide a wide range of development services, from small proof-of-concept prototypes to turnkey systems, where we develop the entire product from scratch.
 Our staff includes some of the Erlang community's most seasoned experts on building complex, fault-tolerant systems, and we continuously work with some of the world's most noted researchers in Computer Science.
 We use agile methods and model-based testing in all our projects.

 We release some of our generic components as Open Source.
 We use these components ourselves in commercial products.
+One of such components is the Elarm.

 We operate using the DSDM approach and are expert in Test Driven Development, on which we also provide training.